 Networking is often done online these days.
 However, there are some rules of thumbs to follow about interacting with pets in real life.
 If you come across somebody with a cute dog that seems friendly, ask if you can pet Fido.
 Just don’t do this with working dogs or pups that seem uneasy.

 Do you have questions about your pet’s health or care?
-Contact us, your animal clinic!
+Contact us, your local animal clinic in North Miami, FL!